Quick Links

 Phonics - We will be continuing with Phase 5 learning new sounds and tricky words

-Handwriting - We will be focussing on letter size and the correct start point for each letter
+Handwriting - We will be continuing to focus on letter size and the correct start point for each letter

 Writing - We will be embedding our new grammar learning (suffixes) and looking at how we can make our sentences more interesting.
 This will include ! and ?, sentence starters, adjectives and conjunctions.